docker/docs/enterprise/upgrade.md

 to make sure all Docker EE components are certified to work with one another.
 You may also want to check the
-[Docker EE maintenance lifecycle](https://success.docker.com/Policies/Maintenance_Lifecycle), to understand until when your version will be supported.
+[Docker EE maintenance lifecycle](https://success.docker.com/Policies/Maintenance_Lifecycle), to understand until when your version may be supported.

 ## Upgrade Docker Engine